 If you’d like Puls to diagnose your garage door issue for you – as well as ensure that your garage door is in all-around good shape – you can book a time slot for a Puls technician to come visit, often on the very same day.

 Our highly-vetted technicians are as knowledgeable as they are courteous, and will walk you through everything you need to know about your garage door repair.
-Your technician will perform a 25-point inspection and diagnostic for free, if you choose to make a repair with Puls.
-If not, the technician charges just $39 for coming out – about half of the national average for similar inspections.
+Your technician will perform a 25-point inspection and diagnostic that is free if you choose to make a repair with Puls.
+If not, the technician charges just $69 for coming out – about half of the national average for similar inspections.

 All of our parts and labors come backed by our 90-day guarantee, meaning that we’ll come back to you again should anything happen, for free, even long after your repair.
 Our skilled repair experts will bring all the necessary safety equipment, tools, and parts to you, so all you’ll have to do is sit back, relax and let us handle the rest – it’s really that easy.

 We also offer a Puls+ membership that includes many enticing benefits such as, a 20% discount on every service, extended guarantee, priority booking, and so much more.
 So, what are you waiting for?
 Book a garage door repair online as your first Puls+ service and save 20% on your in-home diagnostic!